brunogasparetto/AdobeConnectClient/README.md

 # Client for Adobe Connect API v9.5.4

+PHP library to comunicate with the [Adobe Connect Web Service](https://helpx.adobe.com/adobe-connect/webservices/topics.html).

-Not all actions are implemented, but many actions are in development and some others are a sequence of actions, like the RecordingPasscode.
+There are many actions implemented.
+Some of them are a sequence of actions, like the RecordingPasscode.

 ## Installation ##